-Taking photos or video around government buildings, military installations, diplomatic premises, airports and bridges is illegal and can lead to confiscation of the camera and/or a fine or detention.
-Restricted areas may not be well defined.
+- taking photos or video around government buildings, military installations, diplomatic premises, airports or bridges - note restricted areas may not be well defined

 Nigeria is ethnically and religiously diverse.
 It has over 400 ethnic groups, the largest Muslim population in sub-Saharan Africa and a large Christian community.
 Behave and dress conservatively, especially outside of large urban areas.